hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 I embraced the idea of not needing to achieve a specific goal, but starting a painting only with an intuition that "this looks like an interesting thing to try."
 I then read [_Why Greatness Cannot Be Planned_](https://link.springer.com/book/10.1007/978-3-319-15524-1) which provided many vivid examples of accidental innovations.
 [While I disagree with the book's theory of exploration](https://arxiv.org/abs/2205.01605), I loved its emphasis on open-ended exploration as a practice in itself.

-Then, in my readings and viewings, I began to notice more and quotes from artists and scientists who describe their processes in open-ended terms, which I've been collecting since then.
+Then, in my readings and viewings, I began to notice more quotes from artists and scientists who describe their processes in open-ended terms, which I've been collecting since then.
 Here are a few of those examples.

 # Examples from Fine Art